Welcome to the Cordato Partners

 These vendor finance strategies can be used throughout

-Australia and New Zealand, but in South Australia their use
+Australia and New Zealand, but in South Australia the use of

-So if you are looking to break the shackles of buying and
+So if you are looking to break the shackles of relying

-the auction straightjacket, and if you want to achieve a
+property, and if you want to achieve a better financial

 Is vendor finance legal?